A historic investment in K-12 education in Oregon

 The infusion of funding will help PPS begin the transformative work to fulfill the longterm vision for the district identified through a comprehensive, community-oriented Visioning process.
 The PPS Vision (read the full Visioning document) describes our goals for the graduating class of 2030, and the educational experience that will increasingly be the reality for each of our graduates from 2019 onward.

-How the Student Success Act money is allocated
+Student Success Act Feedback

 Read: PPS Vision, "Portland Public School Reimagined (click on image)